SQU4NCH/SQU4NCH/README.md

 ### ~$ Whoami

-- I'm a Red Team Analyst and Pentester
+- I'm a Cyber Security Auditor and Pentester
 - Studying web hacking, web API security, and mobile exploitation
 - Currently preparing for the eWPTX and OSWE certifications
 - I write articles on <a href="https://squ4nch.github.io/" target="_blank">https://squ4nch.github.io/</a> (Only in Portuguese)